munafmd9849/skillport/extension/README.md

    - Look for console logs that indicate the script is running

 3. **Backend connection failed?**
-   - Ensure your backend server is running on `http://localhost:3000`
+   - Ensure your backend server is running on `http://localhost:5000`
-   - Check that the `/api/submissions` endpoint exists and accepts POST requests
+   - The extension uses the following endpoints:
+     - Primary: `http://localhost:5000/api/submissions/extension` (specialized endpoint for extension)
+     - Fallback: `http://localhost:5000/api/submissions` (standard submissions endpoint)
    - Verify CORS settings if needed

 ## Console Logs